-- the restriction of our directors, Named Executive Officers, and other key executive officers from hedging the economic interest in the Company securities that they hold; - the prohibition of Company personnel, including the Named Executive Officers, from engaging in any short-term, speculative securities transactions, engaging in short sales, buying or selling put or call options, and trading in options (other than those granted by the Company); - the restriction of our directors, Named Executive Officers, and other key executive officers from pledging the Company securities that they hold; and

-• our policy of not having any change-in-control or retirement arrangements with our Named Executive Officers.
+- the restriction of our directors, Named Executive Officers, and other key executive officers from hedging the economic interest in the Company securities that they hold; - the prohibition of Company personnel, including the Named Executive Officers, from engaging in any short-term, speculative securities transactions, engaging in short sales, buying or selling put or call options, and trading in options (other than those granted by the Company); - the restriction of our directors, Named Executive Officers, and other key executive officers from pledging the Company securities that they hold; and our policy of not having any change-in-control or retirement arrangements with our Named Executive Officers.

 Following the end of each fiscal year, the Compensation Committee conducts a review of all components of the Company's compensation program.
 In conducting its review, the Compensation Committee reviews information related to each Named Executive Officer's individual performance, total compensation, each of the components of compensation, and the Company's performance.
-Our compensation principals and objectives did not significantly change in 2016.
-At the annual meeting of our stockholders held on April 29, 2011, our stockholders recommended the Company hold an advisory vote on the compensation of the Company's Named Executive Officers annually.
-After consideration of this recommendation, the Company agreed and has held an advisory vote on our executive officer compensation every year until the next non-binding advisory vote on frequency of stockholder votes on Named Executive Officer compensation which will be held this year.
+Our compensation principals and objectives did not significantly change in 2017.

-2016 Executive Compensation Vote
+2017 Executive Compensation and Frequency Vote

-At the 2016 annual meeting, approximately 99.5% of votes present (excluding abstentions and broker non-votes) voted for the "Say-on-Pay" proposal related to Named Executive Officers.
+At the annual meeting of our stockholders held on April 28, 2017, approximately 99.2% of votes present (excluding abstentions and broker non-votes) voted for the "Say-on-Pay" proposal related to Named Executive Officers.
 In consideration of the results, the Compensation Committee acknowledged the support received from our stockholders and viewed the results as a confirmation of the Company's existing executive compensation policies and decisions.
-Accordingly, we did not change our compensation principles and objectives in 2016 in response to the advisory vote of our stockholders.
+Accordingly, we did not significantly change our compensation principles and objectives in 2017 in response to the advisory vote of our stockholders.